anirbmuk/redis-course/README.md

 GET http://localhost:3000/posts/1
 ```

 > Run the above end-points consecutive times and note the difference in fetch timings.
 The first request is fetched from the server and the response is cached for 10s.
-The subsequent request will be faster since it will be fetched from Redis cache, instead of the server.
+The subsequent requests will be faster (before the TTL expires) since it will be fetched from Redis cache, instead of the server.